Schroedinger-Hat/youtube-to-anchorfm/README.md

 In our live show ([Schrodinger Hat](https://open.spotify.com/show/7yfkQCV6hrPIqflSqJDB2P)) we had this necessity.
 So we built it for the open source community.

-Every contribution is appreciated, even just some simple feedback.
+Every contribution is appreciated, even just a simple feedback.

 Table of Contents
 =================